funvibe/funbit/README.md

 - Type semantics
 - Integration patterns

-## 🤝 Contributing
+## Contributing

-Contributions welcome!
+Contributions are accepted.

-## 📄 License
+## License

-MIT License - see LICENSE file for details.
+MIT License.
+See the LICENSE file for details.